ansible/ansible-ai-connect-service/README.md

 - Click the /api/schema/ link on Swagger UI, or
 - Click the Download button on ReDoc UI

+### JaegerUI
+Jaeger UI is a distributed tracing system used for monitoring systems and services.
+It has been intergrated with the Lightspeed Service to detect errors and exceptions, as well as visualize the general service pipeline.
+See [this doc](https://docs.google.com/document/d/1nwwJc7oXlY96QlfRIu896LXTnYCZ8vzGdm9iOs684xM/edit?usp=sharing) for steps to access Jaeger.
+Incldued are instructions for adding tracing to new methods and editing existing traces.

 ## Test cases

 Unit-tests are based on Python's [unittest library](https://docs.python.org/3/library/unittest.html#module-unittest) and rely on [Django REST framework APIClient](https://www.django-rest-framework.org/api-guide/testing/#apiclient).